shireenkahlon/shireenkahlon/README.md

 My name is Shireen!
 I'm a recent graduate from the University of Texas at Austin's data analytics bootcamp!
 Below is some information on me!
 Hope you enjoy!

 - 🔭 I’m currently working on multiple projects including a collaborative project that will scrape data off Spotify, another collaborative project that will analyze data on serial killers, a solo project analyzing Taylor Swift's songs, and one other solo project analyzing and visualizing data on different wines!
-- 🌱 I’m currently learning iOS app development and PowerBI!
-In addition, I am expanding my skillset on Python (and Python libraries), PostGreSQL, Tableau, and web APIs.
+- 🌱 I’m currently embarking on a #100DaysOfCode challenge as well as learning PowerBI!
 - 👯 I’m looking to collaborate on any project using Python, SQL, and/or a visualization tool!
 - 💬 Ask me about visualizing data of any sort using Tableau!
 - 😄 Pronouns: she/her/hers